akshaybadola/itlab2018/docs/3-concluding_python.md

 sum_of_first_n = sum(firstn(1000000))
 ```

-The above funtion definition simply generates a list till $$n$$.
-To sum up such a list, such a list will first have to
+The above funtion definition simply generates a list till $n$.
+To sum up such a list, such a list
-exist and then be summed up.
-You can also realize that the list doesn't really have to exist to compute the sum, nor to
+will first have to exist and then be summed up.
+You can also realize that the list doesn't really
-use the values of the list in any other scenario.
-The only condition is that the numbers must be produced in
+have to exist to compute the sum, nor to use the values of the list in any other scenario.
+The only
-sequence.
-Such a sequence is encapsulated in the _iterable_ pattern.
+condition is that the numbers must be produced in sequence.
+Such a sequence is encapsulated in the
+_iterable_ pattern.

 ```python
 # Using the generator pattern (an iterable)